The Power of Recycling: How Small Acts Make a Big Difference

 materials and protects natural habitats for the future.

-Recycling Helps Protect the Environment
+Recycling Helps to Protect The Environment

 Recycling Reduces Landfill

 Recycling has a significant impact on the amount of property needed for landfill space.
-It prevents the
+It also prevents the

 Recycling Saves Energy